N.B: This Coin Report has been selected by the readers of the blog, with Arionum winning the poll with 41% of the ~2,300 votes. Congratulations!

 Let’s dive a little deeper into the Arionum rich-list.
 10 of the top 20 addresses have been inactive for the past 30 days, whilst the 4th, 10th, 13th, 17th and 19th-richest addresses are in active accumulation.
 Only the 11th-richest is distributing at current prices and the remaining addresses have shown negligible activity recently.
 This shows that the vast majority of the richest holders are either accumulating or holding at present, which is a good sign.

 That concludes this section on metrics.
 Let’s dissect the Arionum community:

 There are two primary aspects of community analysis: social media presence and Bitcointalk threads.
 I’ll begin with the former before moving on to the latter.

-Concerning social media presence, there are five main platforms to examine: Twitter, Facebook, Telegram, Discord and Slack.
+Concerning social media presence, there are four main platforms to examine: Twitter, Facebook, Telegram and Discord.

-Bulwark doesn’t have Slack, but is present on the other four.
-To begin, let’s look at the various social metrics that I calculated from the Bulwark Twitter and Facebook accounts:
+Arionum is present on all four platforms.
+To begin, let’s look at the various social metrics that I calculated from the Arionum Twitter and Facebook accounts: